NoenDex/Hikari/README.md

 ## Download
 Download [lates release from here](https://github.com/NoenDex/Hikari/releases/).

+## History
+- 18MAR2020
+    - Implemented CONTAINS directive.
+    - NOT and CONTAINS must enclose expression(s) in ().
+    - Example updated to accomodate the changes.

 ## What is Hikari?
 Hikari (ひかり) is Japanese word for "Light".
 There is no particular reason why I chose it.